 News From Nowhere is particularly associated with feminism, both in terms of the way it is run and the books it sells.
 During the late 1970s, as more women joined the workers’ collective running the shop, News From Nowhere began to sell more feminist literature.
 By 1981, News From Nowhere had become an all-women workers’ collective, or cooperative.

 A worker cooperative is a cooperative owned and self-managed by its workers, meaning there is no boss and no owner.
-A cooperative may also allow every worker-owner to participate in the decision-making in a democratic way, or it may have one manager who is elected by every worker-owner, who each have one vote.
+A cooperative may also allow every worker-owner to participate in the decision-making in a democratic way, or it may have one manager who is elected by every worker-owner, who each has one vote.
 The Liverpool bookshop currently has seven members helping to run the bookshop.

 The bookshop wasn’t always located on Liverpool’s Bold Street, in fact, it has moved a number of times to different premises across the city.
 When it first opened in 1974, News From Nowhere was based at what was Manchester Street, where the Mersey Tunnel now begins today.
 In 1977, the shop moved to Whitechapel, however during its time at this location, News From Nowhere was subjected to frequent politically-motivated attacks, including arson.